ratewalamit/Ratewal_Notes/README.md

-steps:
+*steps:

-emsp git checkout -b master
+    git checkout -b master
-emsp git fetch origin master   #on completion of this step, your local  master is upto date wiht the changes pushed by your friend B emsp git checkout -b <your branch>  #now you are on your local repo which you had created from clonned version of old master and you have made changes in you repo. emsp git rebase master   #now your repo is upto date wiht the updted local repo(changes from master of B).
+    git fetch origin master   #on completion of this step, your local  master is upto date wiht the changes pushed by your friend B git checkout -b <your branch>  #now you are on your local repo which you had created from clonned version of old master and you     have made changes in you repo. git rebase master   #now your repo is upto date wiht the updted local repo(changes from master of B).